Madrid Conference of 1991: Conference

 The Palestinian team was part of a joint Palestinian-Jordanian delegation and consisted of Palestinians from the West Bank and Gaza.
 It was formally without overt PLO associates like Saeb Erekat and Haidar Abdel-Shafi, the head of the delegation, because of Israeli objections.
 Before the conference, Israel had threatened not to come if PLO representatives, or someone from outside the Gaza Strip and the West Bank, or someone from East Jerusalem would be part of the Palestinian delegation.

-However, the delegation was in constant communication with the PLO leadership in Tunis.
+The delegation was in constant communication with the PLO leadership in Tunis.
 Over Israeli objections, the PLO dispatched an unofficial "advisory delegation", headed by Faisal Husseini, to act as a liaison.
 During the conference, PLO figures were present backstage to instruct the Palestinian delegation.

 The purpose of the conference was to serve as an opening forum for the participants and had no power to impose solutions or veto agreements.
 It inaugurated negotiations on both bilateral and multilateral tracks that also involved the international community.
 The Syrian and Lebanese negotiators agreed on a common strategy.

 It was the last conference held with both the Soviet Union and U.S. present; the Soviet Union collapsed later that year in December.